MaulikxLakhani/PhishDetect/README.md

 # PhishDetect
-A python tool to detect phishing domains and malicious domains.
+A python tool to detect phishing domains and malicious domains including domains containings malwares.

 What is PhishDetect?
 -------------
-PhishDetect is an opensource Intelligence (OSINT) security tool to identify phishing domains and malicious domains.
+PhishDetect is an opensource Intelligence (OSINT) security tool to identify phishing domains and malicious domains including domains containing malware.

 **It does support some key features such as:**